mwkpe/pichi/README.md

 Running the program
 ---
 Start the program with `sudo ./pichi`.<br>
 The program works without sudo but won't be able to access the Raspberry Pi's 1MHz [system timer](src/timer.cpp#L14).
-This timer is only used for internal delay measurements and is not required for any other functionality.
+This timer is only used for internal delay measurements and is not required for anything.
 Values are simply 0 without sudo.

 Build
 ---